 App Screenshots for Google Play

-In contrast to the Apple App Store, your screenshots published in Google Play will be merely available inside your app page (store listing).
+In contrast to the Apple App Store, your app screenshots in Google Play will be only visible inside your app page (store listing).
 The screenshots will only be shown at the search results, if the user search specifically for that app.